Patchethium/Azalea/README.md

 ## About the name

-Azalea is a flower that blooms in spring, and is also the name of a character in the game "Azur Lane".
-I usually use flower names for my projects.
+Azalea is a flower that blooms in spring, their flowers often lasting several weeks.
+Shade tolerant, they prefer living near or under trees.
+I use flower names for my side projects.

 <p><a href="https://commons.wikimedia.org/wiki/File:Azalea,_a_member_of_the_genus_Rhododendron.jpg#/media/File:Azalea,_a_member_of_the_genus_Rhododendron.jpg"><img src="https://upload.wikimedia.org/wikipedia/commons/1/17/Azalea%2C_a_member_of_the_genus_Rhododendron.jpg" alt="Flowers"></a><br>By <a href="//commons.wikimedia.org/wiki/User:Jim_Evans" title="User:Jim Evans">Jim Evans</a> - <span class="int-own-work" lang="en">Own work</span>, <a href="https://creativecommons.org/licenses/by-sa/4.0" title="Creative Commons Attribution-Share Alike 4.0">CC BY-SA 4.0</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=56492422">Link</a></p>